koajs/koa/Readme.md

 ## Babel setup
-For node 4.0 and babel 6.0 you can setup like this
+For Node 4.0 and Babel 6.0 you can setup like this

 ```bash
 // install babel and required presets